kixelated/web-transport-rs/webtransport-quinn/README.md

 QUIC requires TLS, which makes the initial setup a bit more involved.

 -   Generate a certificate: `./cert/generate`
--   Run the Rust server: `cargo run --example echo-server --tls-cert cert/localhost.crt --tls-key cert/localhost.key`
+-   Run the Rust server: `cargo run --example echo-server -- --tls-cert cert/localhost.crt --tls-key cert/localhost.key`
--   Run the Rust client: `cargo run --example echo-client --tls-cert cert/localhost.crt`
 -   Run a Web client: `cd web; npm install; npx parcel serve client.html --open`

+If you get a certificate error with the web client, try deleting `.parcel-cache`.

+The Rust client example seems to be broken.
+It would be amazing if somebody could fix it: `cargo run --example echo-client -- --tls-cert cert/localhost.crt`

 ## Limitations